 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-These epithelial and mesenchymal cell marker expression changes lead to a reduction in adhesion between the transitioning cell and adjacent epithelial cells, and an increase in the secretion of enzymes that degrade the extracellular matrix.1 Collectively, this results in epithelial cells losing apical-basal cell polarity, reorganizing their cytoskeleton, and reprogramming gene expression, which allows the development of an invasive phenotype in cancer metastasis.2
+These changes in epithelial and mesenchymal cell marker expression lead to a reduction in adhesion between the transitioning cell and adjacent epithelial cells and an increase in the secretion of enzymes that degrade the extracellular matrix.1 Collectively, this results in epithelial cells losing apical-basal cell polarity, reorganizing their cytoskeleton, and reprogramming gene expression, which allows the development of an invasive phenotype in cancer metastasis.2

-Decreased E-cadherin expression is a fundamental event in EMT and cancer metastasis and has emerged as a molecular hallmark of the carcinoma EMT.3
+Decreased E-cadherin expression is a fundamental event in EMT and cancer metastasis and has emerged as a molecular hallmark of carcinoma EMT.3

 We recommend Anti-N Cadherin antibody (ab18203)

-We recommend Anti-SNAIL + SLUG antibody (ab180714)
+We recommend Anti-SNAIL + SLUG antibody (ab180714).